 - I do not write weekly, but I write content regularly.
-I am not as prolific as a writer as many of you are.
+I am not as prolific as a writer as many I know.
 Once a month is all I can do.
 I often joke around the house that I read English novels because all my English words went to my blog.
 Hence since I write once a month only, I go for depth instead of breadth.
 You can write as often as you like.
 You can write short or long content.
 There is NO hard and fast rule to blogging.
 To me, it all depends on your business goals and your available resources.

-Just start writing.
+Just start writing now.

 Business Blogging Benefits You’re Missing